Skip to main content

 Homework swatch for hem/provisional:

 Join project yarn.
+WS: purl.
 RS: knit.
 WS: purl.

-RS: knit.
-WS: knit (to create turning line).
+RS: purl (to create fold line).

 Leave live on needles.